What’s the vision or mission statement of your church? How do you get the job done?

 It’s all self-regulating, following a sequence of patterns and laws.

 Our God orders chaos and He’s very intentional about it.

 As pastors and church leaders, we have a very clear purpose: to make disciples.

 So let us be intentional about it.

-A great practical resource for pastors to look at organising their churches and become more effective is called ‘The Systems Bundle‘ by my friends at The Rocket Company.
+A great practical resource for pastors looking to organise their churches and become more effective is Church Fuel.

 It’s full of practical resources to help you create healthy systems in your church and streamline your processes so that you can do more with less.

-You need to answer these questions for yourself (See Acts 19:1-5) but in our church a disciple is someone who:
+You need to answer these questions for yourself (See Acts 19:1-5) but for us, a disciple is someone who:

 1. Loves Jesus and follows Him.

 3. Loves the Church and serves in it.